centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * **Check Period**: time period during which active checks can performed.
 * **Max Check Attempts**: the number of checks to be performed before confirming the status of the host as not OK.
 When the status is confirmed, the notification process is triggered.
-* **Normal Check Interval** : interval in minutes between checks when the host status is OK.
+* **Normal Check Interval**: interval in minutes between checks when the host status is OK.
-* **Retry Check Interval** interval expressed in minutes referring to the wait between the checks done to confirm the status of the host.
+* **Retry Check Interval**: interval expressed in minutes referring to the wait between the checks done to confirm the status of the host.
 Once the max check attempts have been made, the interval returns to its normal check interval.
 * **Active Checks Enabled** and **Passive Checks Enabled**: enable / disable the active and passive checks.
 [Passive checks](../../monitoring/passive-monitoring/enable-snmp-traps.md). are information the monitored resource sends to Central without it having been actively requested.

 ## Notification tab

-* **Notification Enabled** used to enable or disable notifications concerning the object.
+* **Notification Enabled**: used to enable or disable notifications concerning the object.
-* **Linked contacts** contacts that will receive the notifications.
+* **Linked contacts**: contacts that will receive the notifications.
 These contacts must be previously configured in the **Users** section.
-* **Linked contacts Groups** groups of contacts that will receive the notifications.
+* **Linked contacts Groups**: groups of contacts that will receive the notifications.
 Groups must be previously configured in the **Users** section.

-  **Vertical inheritance only** determines contacts and/or groups of contacts that should be notified.
+  **Vertical inheritance only**: determines contacts and/or groups of contacts that should be notified.
 When enabled on the  **Administration > Parameters > Centreon UI** page, two extra checkboxes appear:

-    * **Contact additive inheritance** overwrites the configuration of the parent host template, but adds the contacts in addition to the contacts defined in the parent template.
+    * **Contact additive inheritance**: overwrites the configuration of the parent host template, but adds the contacts in addition to the contacts defined in the parent template.
-    * **Contact group additive inheritance** will not overwrite the configuration of the parent host template, but adds the contact groups in addition to the contact groups defined in the parent template.
+    * **Contact group additive inheritance**: will not overwrite the configuration of the parent host template, but adds the contact groups in addition to the contact groups defined in the parent template.

-* **Notification Options** define the statuses for which a notification will be sent.
+* **Notification Options**: define the statuses for which a notification will be sent.
 If no boxes are checked, you will receive notifications for all the statuses listed.
-* **Notification Interval** is expressed in minutes.
+* **Notification Interval**: expressed in minutes.
 It indicates the time between sending notifications when the status is Not-OK.
 If the value is defined as 0, the scheduler sends a single notification per status change.
   If the value is defined as 0, the scheduler sends a single notification per status change.
-* **Notification Period** indicates the time period during which the notifications will be enabled.
+* **Notification Period**: indicates the time period during which the notifications will be enabled.
-* **First notification delay** is expressed in minutes.
+* **First notification delay**: expressed in minutes.
 It refers to the time delay to be respected before sending the first notification when a Not-OK status is validated.
 Setting the value to 0 will cause notifications to be sent immediately.
-* **Recovery notification delay** is the time that must pass before a recovery notification is sent (when the host goes back to an UP state).
+* **Recovery notification delay**: the time that must pass before a recovery notification is sent (when the host goes back to an UP state).
 Setting the value to 0 will cause notifications to be sent immediately.

 ## Relations tab